Sheltered Housing Manager

 What Abbeyfield Offer You

 At Abbeyfield, we are committed to rewarding our staff for their hard work.
-Some of our benefits include:
+Our benefits include:

 - Competitive rates of pay*